ibm-cloud-docs/account/index.md

 When you purchase a subscription, you commit to a minimum spending amount for a certain period of time and receive a discount on the overall cost.
 For example, if you commit to spend $1,000 a month for 6 months, you might get a 5% discount.
 For the duration of the subscription, you get $6,000 of usage but pay only $5,700 for it.
 The larger the subscription, the better the discount.

-Large organizations and other users with large cloud workloads can benefit from the savings and predictible billing that are provided by subscriptions. {{site.data.keyword.Bluemix_notm}} offers multiple types of subscriptions to fit your usage needs.
+Large organizations and other users with large cloud workloads can benefit from the savings and predictable billing that are provided by subscriptions. {{site.data.keyword.Bluemix_notm}} offers multiple types of subscriptions to fit your usage needs.

 ### Platform subscriptions
 {: #platform-subscriptions}